joonwan/studyBlog/Resource/Eddy observations using SLA data.md

 ![[Pasted image 20231017151811.png]]

-In the image above, below Japan, you can see circular areas where the sea level is significantly lower or higher than the average.These circular areas can be inferred as Warm Eddies and Cold Eddies, as mentioned earlier.So, the blue areas below the average sea level represent Cold Eddies, while the high yellow areas represent Warm Eddies.
+In the image above, below Japan, you can see circular areas where the sea level is significantly lower or higher than the average.
+These circular areas can be inferred as Warm Eddies and Cold Eddies, as mentioned earlier.
+So, the blue areas below the average sea level represent Cold Eddies, while the high yellow areas represent Warm Eddies.

 #### 2. Setting the threshold value